 Trying to stop data aggregators from sharing your business information usually ends up being a major time suck because of the steps involved.
 Instead, center your data aggregator strategy around ensuring the information they spread about your business is correct.

-The Major Players You Need to Know
+What Are the 4 Major Local Data Aggregators You Need to Know

 There are 4 data aggregation heavyweights in the U.S. Here’s some brief information on each one.